FirstBank Holding Co: History

 FirstBank was founded by George and Everett Williams in Lakewood, Colorado, in 1963 as the First Westland National Bank.
-The Williams were joined on the founding board by Ira C. Rothgerber Jr. and William Johnson, both from the Denver law firm Rothgerber, Appel and Powers (now Lewis Roca).
+The Williams were joined on the founding board by Ira C. Rothgerber Jr. and William Johnson, both from the Denver law firm Rothgerber, Appel.
 Roger Reisher became the founding president of the bank and remained at the position for the first 36 years of the bank's history.

 By the 1970s, the company had grown to include a number of additional Colorado locations including banks in Vail and Wheat Ridge.
 In 1978, the organization consolidated under its current name, FirstBank.
 In 1985, the bank opened its first location outside Colorado in Palm Desert, California.
 Through 2024, the bank operated four California branches until they were acquired by California Bank & Trust.
 FirstBank expanded to Arizona in 2007.

-On 8 September 2025, PNC Financial Services Group announced the acquisition of FirstBank for $4.1 billion.
+In December 2025, three months after announcing the acquisition of FirstBank for $4.1 billion, it was reported that PNC Capital had received all required regulatory approvals from federal and state banking authorities to proceed with the acquisition.
+The transaction was completed a month later.

 Operations

-FirstBank is a member of the Federal Deposit Insurance Corporation, often styled as Member FDIC.
-It has its headquarters at 12345 W. Colfax Avenue in Lakewood, Colorado.
+FirstBank had its headquarters in Lakewood, Colorado and was a member of the Federal Deposit Insurance Corporation.

 In June 2016, the organization completed an addition to its facilities that expanded it to a 227,000-square-foot campus that could accommodate up to 1,400 employees.

-In February 2020, FirstBank opened its Multicultural Banking Center in Lakewood to provide banking services in languages such as Spanish, Chinese, Mandarin Chinese, Korean, Vietnamese and Cantonese.
+In February 2020, FirstBank opened its Multicultural Banking Center in Lakewood to provide banking services in languages including Spanish, Chinese, Mandarin Chinese, Korean, Vietnamese and Cantonese.